ianstormtaylor/slate/docs/api/locations/point-ref.md

 # PointRef API

 `PointRef` objects keep a specific point in a document synced over time as new operations are applied to the editor.
 You can access their property `current` at any time for the up-to-date `Point` value.
+When you no longer need to track this location, call `unref()` to free the resources.

 ```typescript
 interface PointRef {